Skip to main content

 • Supervisor - For team members who create services and manage trips

-• User - For team members who only build proposals & manage itineraries
+• User - For team members who build Journeys and manage day-to-day operations

 Assigning Roles